Application Deadlines: September 15 // January 15 // May 15

 Why did SAGU establish an IRB?

-The IRB at SAGU was established to ensure and promote the best practice of research with human subjects as a category V university that offers advanced degrees requiring research.
+The IRB at SAGU was established to ensure and promote the best research practice with human subjects as a category V university offering advanced degrees requiring research.
 A primary advantage of establishing the IRB was the facilitation of grant writing for doctoral research in the fields of mental health and education, and for federally funded or approved research projects.

 What is the role of IRB members?

-Federal regulations require that each IRB Committee will be comprised of at least five members who vary in gender, educational backgrounds and professional expertise, such that they are able to provide complete and thorough review of research activities commonly conducted by the Institution.
+Federal regulations require that each IRB Committee be comprised of at least five members who vary in gender, educational backgrounds, and professional expertise such that they are able to provide a complete and thorough review of research activities commonly conducted by the Institution.

 Each IRB committee includes at least one member whose primary concerns are in scientific areas and at least one member whose primary concerns are in non-scientific areas.
 Further, each IRB committee includes at least one member who is not otherwise affiliated with the University.

-The IRB members at SAGU fall into three distinct categories: the two co-chairs, the University-affiliated members, and the non-affiliated members.
+The IRB members at SAGU fall into three distinct categories: a leadership team comprised of the Chair, Chair-Elect, and Past Chair, the University-affiliated members, and the non-affiliated members.

 If my research committee approves my proposal, why is IRB approval needed?

-Your research committee evaluates your research proposal with a focus on study’s research design, principally focusing on its relevance to the body of knowledge and its credibility as judged by the empirical literature.
-Your committee members will require you to address research ethics in your research proposal; typically however, they do not have advanced training in the understanding and applying federally mandated research requirements and guidelines.
+Your research committee evaluates your research proposal with a focus on the study’s research design, principally focusing on its relevance to the body of knowledge and its credibility as judged by empirical literature.
+Your committee members will require you to address research ethics in your research proposal; , typically, However, they do not have advanced training in understanding and applying federally mandated research requirements and guidelines.

 What is the relationship between my supervisor/advisor and the IRB?

-Your supervisor or advisor is approved by the university as either a faculty member or research supervisor.
+Your supervisor or advisor is approved by the university as either a faculty member, research supervisor, or research sponsor.
 All but two members of the IRB are colleagues at the University.

-Should your supervisor/advisor also be a member of the IRB, that person will recuse himself or herself from the IRB’s deliberations.
+Should your supervisor/advisor/sponsor also be a member of the IRB, that person will recuse himself or herself from the IRB’s deliberations.

 Additional FAQs (PDF)